 Feeling ready to mount your own battle?
 Head over to Wilderness Presidential Resort to try out their rope course and climbing wall.

-Spend the afternoon relaxing at the “Tasting Post” at Mattaponi Winery, where your wine tasting can double as dessert; their Odeimin strawberry wine is a perennial award-winner and their “Pow Wow” will make you think of chocolate-covered strawberries.
+Have lunch at the Museum's retro Robin's Nest Cafe, or head to the Cajun-themed C'est Bon Cafe and Patisserie enroute to a relaxing afternoon at the “Tasting Post” at Mattaponi Winery, where your wine tasting can double as dessert.
+The Odeimin strawberry wine is a perennial award-winner and the “Pow Wow” will make you think of chocolate-covered strawberries.
 Not sweet enough?
-Their “wine & NY-style cheesecake” pairing is one-of-a-kind.
+The “wine & NY-style cheesecake” pairing is one-of-a-kind.

 Take a break and see some of the countryside with a ride out to Lake Anna Winery, one of Virginia’s oldest wineries.
 In warm weather – assuming you’ve got energy to spare – top off your weekend with a stand-up paddleboard adventure at Lake Anna Outfitters, or just head to the lake for a swim.
 Lake Anna is one of the largest inland freshwater lakes in Virginia.